Sensors for Health is an interactive, real-time data visualization platform to assess the health performance of buildings

 Xi's research focuses on the human psychological & physiological responses to wooden indoor environment and evaluates the effects of working productivity.
 Previously, Xi’s research interests include sustainable & environmental design, bioclimatic building design, and building environmental performance assessment.
 Presently, she joins the programs of Homes for Health and Nature Environment Research, which aims to articulate the relationships between nature, human biology and the design of built environment, especially to improve health and well-being.
 Xi Zhang holds an MSc degree from The Chinese University of Hong Kong and will get her doctoral degree in civil engineering from Shanghai Jiao Tong University.

-Jie's research interests lie in the cross-disciplinary field of urban planning and public health, including assessing the health impacts of biophilic design and health risk factors shaped by urban planning and policy.
-He co-founded the "Built Environment & Health Student Consortium" and is starting the "Virtual Reality for Health Student Group" at Harvard Chan School.
+Jie’s research interests lie in the cross-disciplinary field of urban planning and public health, including assessing the health impacts of biophilic design and environmental health risk factors shaped by urban planning and policy.
 Before coming to Harvard, he spent eight years working on eco-city theory and rural sustainable development at Tongji University and Shanghai Tongji Urban Planning & Design Institute.
-He developed software to assess ecological carrying capacity during city master plan process and established the ecological standards in regulatory plan at Shanghai.
-As a certified planner and certified engineer in China, Jie has led several award-winning projects on environmental planning, urban/rural design, land-use planning and community design.
-Jie holds a Bachelor of Engineering degree in Urban Planning from Central South University, and a Master of Engineering degree in Urban Planning and Design degree from Tongji University.
+As a certified urban planner in China, Jie has led several award-winning projects on environmental planning, urban/rural design, land-use planning and community design.
+Jie holds a Master of Science degree in Environmental Health from Harvard T.H.
+Chan School of Public Health and a Master of Urban Planning degree from Tongji University.